Katsurio/fortpolio/README.md

 - Scrollspy for navigation links following section scroll.
 - Magnific popup for portfolio items hover.
 - jQuery Appear for element appear transitions.
-- Custom font (Fontastic) for missing technology icons.
-Also used font awesome, devicon, and devicons.
+- Custom font for missing icons, and also used font awesome, devicon, and devicons.
 - Compatible with IE9 and up, Firefox, Safari, Opera, and Chrome.
 - Search Engine Optimized.